gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 ### Customizing `.gitlab-ci.yml`

-Everything about Auto DevOps is customizable since the [Auto DevOps template] is just an example of a [`.gitlab-ci.yml`](../../ci/yaml/README.md) and uses only features that are available to any `.gitlab-ci.yml`.

 Auto DevOps is completely customizable because the [Auto DevOps template]:

 - Is just an implementation of a [`.gitlab-ci.yml`](../../ci/yaml/README.md) file.